 From the Editor....

-We are in an unusual predicament of having to isolate in order to protect and preserve our community.
+We are in an unusual predicament of having to isolate in order to protect our community.

 In that vein we are having a social distancing Seed Swap and Virtual Garden Tours.
 We encourage all our members to

 participate so we may preserve the Long Island Horticultural Society until this pandemic has past.

 To participate in the Seed Swap please see the column to the left.

 To participate in the Virtual Garden Tours please email me at Ann Wetzel with photos of your garden.
 You can start off with a few and add to them later as spring blossoms in your garden.
 Just send your photos to me and I will update the slide show viewers found here: Virtual Garden Tours

 We also have the Cooks Corner Column, members send in recipes to share with other members.
 All recipes get featured here in News & Notes.

 send along tips, tricks, garden hacks, to teach members something they might find useful in their gardens.
 Email me at Ann Wetzel